What is Westwood 2020?

 As each area of research progressed, we repeatedly sought input from the membership.
 We spoke with our committees, conducted member-wide surveys and hosted multiple focus groups and larger town halls in order to gather as much feedback and input as possible.
 In order to develop and implement changes to the club that host a significant impact on the member experience, it is of the highest importance to have our members contribute to the each projects plan.

 In the summer of 2018 the focus returned to phase II the outdoor renovation.
-We re-engaged with Doug Aurand for the overall concept, conducted siste surveys and contracted a civil engineer to help develop the plan in it’s entirety.
-At the beginning of April 1029, the club submitted a full proposal to the County for approval.
+We re-engaged with Doug Aurand for the overall concept, conducted site surveys and contracted a civil engineer to help develop the plan in it’s entirety.
+In April 2019, the club submitted a full proposal to the County for approval and hired owners’ representative, Katie Chernau.
+The project was then sent out to bid with the final contractor being selected in August 2019.
+Construction will begin for phase II in late September 2019 with an anticipated opening date of May 2020.

 How much will this cost?